 We maintain a 401(k) plan intended to qualify as a tax-qualified plan under Section 401 of the Internal Revenue Code of 1986, as amended (the "Code"), with the 401(k) plan's related trust intended to be tax exempt under Section 501(a) of the Code.
-The 401(k) plan provides that each participant may contribute up to the lesser of 100% of his or her compensation or the statutory limit, which was \$19,500 and \$20,500 for calendar years 2021 and 2022, respectively (each subject to catch-up contributions for individuals aged 50 and over).
-We have the ability to make discretionary contributions to the 401(k) plan but did not do so as of December 31, 2021.
-In July 2021, we approved a discretionary matching contribution to the 401(k) plan, effective January 1, 2022, pursuant to which we will match 50% of the first 6% of the participant's eligible compensation contributed.
+The 401(k) plan provides that each participant may contribute up to the lesser of 100% of his or her compensation or the statutory limit, which was \$20,500 and \$22,500 for calendar years 2022 and 2023, respectively (each subject to catch-up contributions for individuals aged 50 and over).
+In July 2021, we approved a discretionary matching contribution to the 401(k) plan, effective January 1, 2022, pursuant to which we match 50% of the first 6% of the participant's eligible compensation contributed.
 The matching contributions will vest on the one-year anniversary of the participant's start date of employment.
 Employees' pre-tax contributions are allocated to each participant's individual account and are then invested in selected investment alternatives according to the participant's directions.
 Employees are immediately and fully vested in their contributions.
 As a tax-qualified retirement plan, contributions to the 401(k) plan and earnings on those contributions are not taxable to the employees until distributed from the 401(k) plan.